Have you ever been at the thrift store and saw an ugly lamp that look like this one?

 hoarded it held onto it until that perfect project came along, and it was this project that inspired me to put it to good use.

 I’m not going to lie.
 I didn’t know how to do this.
 It’s always baffled me how to fit a piece of paper or fabric around a curved lamp shade (I told you that DIY bloggers don’t know everything, did I?).
-I went to trusty ‘ole YouTube, however, and used this video tutorial to get me started.
+I went to trusty ‘ole YouTube, however, and used “smart light bulbs”to get me started.

 I started by laying out my pattern paper and aligning the seam of the lamp along a line on the grid of the paper.
 That’s the “starting point.”